Renting Out Your House Guide | Letting Agents, Insurance & Laws

 With this type of service however, landlords can expect to pay higher letting fees than the more basic levels of services.
 Landlords can compare letting agent fees for a variety of services using Rent Rounds letting fee comparison tool

-This is a service that ensures you get your rent, regardless of if the tenant pays or not.
+This is a service that ensures you get your rent when you rent out your house, regardless of if the tenant pays or not.

 The agent becomes your tenant who sublets the property to others.

-Breakdown of letting agent & property manager charges
+5. Breakdown of letting agent charges when renting out your house

 How much do letting agents charge for tenant find services?

-Letting agent fees depend a lot on how much leg work you’re willing to do.
+Letting agent fees depend a lot on how much leg work you’re willing to do when renting out your house.
 If you want the letting agent to do most of the work for you, opt for a traditional agent.
-This will cost you between £80 – £200.
-Letting agent and property manager fees cover finding tenants, conducting references, and arranging the tenancy agreement.
-Traditional agents also charge a percentage of the monthly rent.
-Higher fees mean more work is handled for you.
+This will cost you between £80 – £200 under a fixed fee upfront term.
+Commonly traditional letting agents charge 75%-100% up to the first months rent, however there are no upfront costs to cover.
+Letting agent fees for finding tenants may also cover conducting references, and arranging the tenancy agreement.

 How much do letting agents charge for fully managed services?

-When hiring a letting agent or property manager, expect to pay 12-18% of the monthly rent.
+When renting out your house and hiring a letting agent, expect to pay 12-18% of the monthly rent.

 How much do letting agents charge for guaranteed rent?

-As a landlord, these are the fees to look out for and required services.
+As a landlord renting out your house, these are the fees to look out for and required services.

 TENANT RENEWAL FEE